In this lesson, we’ll cover everything you need to know about Korean conjugation.

 - 하다 (hada) = standard form

-- 해요 (haeyo) = polite/formal ending verb for nouns ending in a vowel or consonant, present
+- 해요 (haeyo) = polite/formal ending verb for a noun that ends in a vowel or consonant, present

 - 했어요 (haesseoyo) = polite/formal ending verb for nouns ending in a vowel or consonant, past*